ckeinsley/ICE_Database_Project/ReadMe.txt

 Curtis Humm, Christopher Keinsley, Yuchen Wang
 2/16/17

+---Information About the Project---
+Due to the increasing number of introverted people, a solution to their on-the-go-eating needs is required.
+The solution will be Introverted Café™.
+The Café will remove all need for human interaction with customers at the café.
+This project focuses on the database required to run The Introvert Café.
+A web based application will interface with the database and provide customers with access to view and place orders and staff with access to a list of orders to be completed, with both able to view restaurant occupancy.*

+*This project currently focuses on the managerial side of the café experience.
+If given more time and a reason to further continue this project, a fully functional customer view could be implemented.

 The readme as well as all of these scripts can be accessed at our github repo https://github.com/ckeinsley/ICE_Database_Project, additionally all of our frontend/server code is contained within this github repository.